Showing posts with label #decatur. Show all posts

 2022 Dec 4, Tinsel Trails, Christmas Card Lane Ditto Landing & Toyota Field Christmas Lights Huntsville, AL

-Sunday we stopped in Decatur to walk thru the Enchanted Forest in Founders Park which is a tinsel stroll supporting Leukemia and Lymphoma.
+On Sunday, we stopped in Decatur to walk through the Enchanted Forest in Founders Park, a tinsel-stroll supporting the Leukemia and Lymphoma Society.

-We stopped in Madison for their Polar Express Christmas on Main Street where their Christmas trees were displayed.
+We stopped in Madison for their Polar Express Christmas event on Main Street, where the Christmas trees were beautifully displayed.

-We rode to South Huntsville to Christmas on the River at Ditto Landing.
-There we strolled along the Tennessee River Greenway looking at 4 x 8 plywood custom-designed Christmas cards.
+We rode to South Huntsville for Christmas on the River at Ditto Landing.
+There, we strolled along the Tennessee River Greenway, looking at custom-designed 4 x 8 plywood Christmas cards

 Grinchmas

-It's Not what's under the Christmas Tree that matters.
+It's not what's under the Christmas Tree that matters.

 It's who's around it.

-We stopped at every card to get a picture and before we returned it began to sprinkle.
+We stopped at every card to get a picture, and it began to sprinkle before we returned.

 Big Spring Park Tinsel Trail.

-We were afraid of getting wet but the rain had stopped.
+We were afraid of getting wet, but the rain had stopped.

 Next, we rode to Toyota Field to see The North Pole Rocket City Christmas Light Show and Winter Wonderland.